DerwenAI/strwythura/README.md

 What does this ER step buy us?
-ER allows us to merge multiple structured data sets, even without consistent _foreign keys_ being available, producing an overlay of entities and relations among them -- which is useful as a "backbone" for constructing a KG.
+ER allows us to merge multiple structured data sets, even without consistent _foreign keys_ being available, producing an overlay of entities and relations among them.
+This is quite useful as a "backbone" for constructing a KG.
 Morever when there are judgements being made from the KG about people or organizations, ER provides accountability for the merge decisions.

-This is especially important in public sector, healthcare, banking, insurance -- i.e., in use cases where you might need to "send flowers" when automated judgements go wrong.
+This approach becomes especially important in public sector, healthcare, banking, insurance -- i.e., in use cases where you might need to "send flowers" when automated judgements about _identity_ go wrong.
 For example, someone gets denied a loan, has a medical insurance claim blocked, gets a tax audit, has their voter registration voided, becomes the subject of an arrest warrant, and so on.

-In other words, people and organizations tend to take legal actions when someone else causes them harm.
-You'll want an audit trail of decisions based on evidence, when your software systems are making these kinds of judgements.
+In other words, people and organizations tend to take legal actions when someone else causes them harm by mangling identity managment.
+You'll want an audit trail of decisions based on evidence, whenever your software systems make these kinds of judgements.

 For the domain context in this tutorial, say we have two hypothetical datasets which provide business directory listings: